bpp/bpp-manual/bpp-4-manual.md

 ```
 The lines:
 ```
-    # invgamma(a, b) for root tau & Dirichlet(a) for other tau's
+    # gamma(a, b) for root tau & Dirichlet(a) for other tau's
-    tauprior = invgamma 3 0.002
+    tauprior = gamma 1 1000
 ```
-specify an inverse gamma distribution as a prior for the root age and
+specify a gamma distribution as a prior for the root age and
 the remaining $\tau$s have a uniform Dirichlet distribution conditional
 on the root age (the prior mean and variance of the root age are $0.001$
 and $0.000001$,respectively):